 Employees of the FDNY, NYPD, DOC and DSNY who were on active duty during 9/11 operations are entitled to free treatments through Line of Duty Injury (LODI) benefits.
 The medical division of the fire department, police department, department of corrections or department of sanitation evaluates whether the uniformed officer’s condition is work-related and eligible for LODI benefits.

-Learn More About 9/11 Compensation from Our New York City Work Related Injury Lawyers
+Learn More About 9/11 Compensation from Our New York Workers Comp Law Firm

-If you have a 9/11-related condition, Turley Redmond Rosasco & Rosasco can help you recover compensation.
-Our New York City work related injury lawyers will explain your rights during a free consultation.
+If you have a 9/11-related condition, Turley Redmond & Rosasco can help you recover compensation.
+Our work related injury lawyers will explain your rights during a free consultation.
 Contact us today to schedule a free case evaluation.
 Offices for our workers comp law firm throughout Long Island.